theuserge/TheUserge.github.io/deployment.md

 ### 28. MAX_DURATION

 Custome max audio(music) duration for voice call plugin. set `MAX_DURATION` in variables with your own time(seconds), Default to 900 seconds.

+### 29. YOUTUBE_DL_PATH

+Optional variable to use custom youtube_dl for utube.py, Default to youtube_dl, For more information check [Userge OnTopic](https://t.me/usergeot).

 ## UserGe Modes